 At least it wasn't too far from there to the next stop, Hveravellir.
-There was supposed to be a 1-hour stop but because of the delay, they cut the time to about 20 minutes.
-The wind was gushing, and it began to rain, but we were still able to take a quick round about on the wooden path above the hot springs and adore the view of the geothermal area while the rest just went inside the restaurant for a quick meal.
-There was the Swedish guy from the previous tour with us and he made a quick plunge at the pool.
-It is fine but not as spectacular as Hverir in Northern Iceland.
+There was supposed to be a 1-hour stop, but because of the delay, they cut the time to about 20 minutes.
+The wind was gushing, and it began to rain, but we were still able to take a quick roundabout on the wooden path above the hot springs and adore the view of the geothermal area while the rest just went inside the restaurant for a quick meal.
+There was the Swedish guy from the previous tour with us, and he made a quick plunge at the pool.
+It is beautiful but not as spectacular as Hverir in Northern Iceland.

 After another hour of driving through the almost flat but vast mountainous landscape, we come to Kerlingarfjöll where we had another 15 minutes stop.
-One passenger, a guy from Switzerland went off, but two french travellers came aboard in an already cramped bus.
+One passenger, a guy from Switzerland, went off, but two French travellers came aboard in an already cramped bus.
 The area looked spectacular, and if ever I come to Iceland again, it needs to be explored extensively.
 A couple of nights would be minimum for a stay.
 It's in the middle of nowhere.
 Aside from the guesthouse there, a restaurant, a camping area, that was pretty much it.
-It's just this amazing landscape and there seem to be some fine hiking trails.
+It's just this fantastic landscape, and there seem to be some beautiful hiking trails.

 After another couple of hours in the bus, we've reached the huge waterfalls, the Gullfoss, where we had about 30 minutes.
 That's of course not enough time to enjoy such a wonder of nature, but at least we could walk all the way to the platform right next to the waterfall.
-I've readied my camera and tripod for a couple of long-exposure even before going down the bus to minimize the time of setting it up.
-It was raining when we came out of the bus and I could barely hold still the tripod.
-It was spectacular so it was decided that we would come again there from Reykjavík later in the journey.
+I've readied my camera and tripod for a couple of long-exposure even before going down the bus to minimise the time of setting it up.
+It was raining when we came out of the bus, and I could barely hold still the tripod.
+It was spectacular, so it was decided that we would go there again, from Reykjavík later in the journey.
 So I took a few more shots and just hoped that a few would turn out alright.

-Just a few kilometers away from the Gullfoss we stopped next at the Geysir.
-There's not only the Geysir but an interesting geothermal area with the Strokkur being the geyser that's erupting frequently.
-The other passengers decided to stay in the bus.
+Just a few kilometres away from the Gullfoss we stopped next at the Geysir.
+There's not only the Geysir but an interesting geothermal area with the Strokkur being the geyser that's frequently erupting.
+The other passengers decided to stay on the bus.
 It seemed they have been there before.
 The English word geyser (a spouting hot spring) was derived from "Geysir" which in turn was also derived from the Icelandic verb "geysa", to gush.
-While it was raining again, (it always started to rain whenever we exited the bus on that day) we went around the area and to the Geysir.
+While it was raining again, (it always started to rain whenever we go out of the bus on that day) we went around the area and to the Geysir.
 We waited a while for the eruption of the hot boiling water.
 They said that the eruptions at Geysir can hurl boiling water up to 70 meters in the air.

-We needed to get our supplies for the next days so we went out again in the pouring rain to the supermarket.
-Fortunately it was still open after 6:00 p.m.
+We needed to get our supplies for the next days, so we went out again in the pouring rain to the supermarket.
+Fortunately, it was still open after 6:00 p.m.
 We went back immediately and prepared our dinner then rested a little bit.
-The sun decided to take a peek from the heavy raincloud and decided to cheer us up a little bit.
-With renewed strength we decided to take the opportunity to take a little stroll around this small town, which is actually like a small village with around 2,000 inhabitants.
-The Geothermal Park was already closed so we thought about going there the next day.
-It seemed like no one around.
+The sun decided to take a peek from the heavy raincloud and decided to cheer us up a bit.
+With renewed strength, we decided to take the opportunity to make a little stroll around this small town, which is actually like a small village with around 2,000 inhabitants.
+The Geothermal Park was already closed, so we thought about going there the next day.
+It seemed like no one is around.
 Well probably because of the weather but it seemed like we were the only souls running about town.
 We have read about a small waterfall, the Reykjafoss at the edge of the town.
-It sounds like a very vast place but in reality, it was just a short walk away from the guesthouse.
+It sounds like a very vast place, but in reality, it was just a short walk away from the guesthouse.
 We continued there through a small park.